What is Content Health?

 How the checks work

-Kinship runs 26 automated checks, organized into helpful categories like:
+Kinship runs 26 automated checks, organized into helpful categories like:- Corrupt Families

 - Geometry & Views